gitcommitshow/awesome-neural-search/readme.md

 - [Finetuner](https://github.com/jina-ai/finetuner) - A Python package to finetune neural network for search applications
 - [CLIP-as-service](https://github.com/jina-ai/clip-as-service) - A Python package to embed images and sentences into fixed-length vectors with CLIP

+## Standards

+- [OpenSearch](https://github.com/dewitt/opensearch) - A collection of simple formats for the sharing of search results

 ## Showcase